top of page

 Wendy Fisher House, Ph.D., author of No Big Deal.

-Wendy Fisher House, Ph.D. is a psychologist with training in both clinical and social psychology with more than forty years of experience.
+Wendy Fisher House, Ph.D., is a psychologist with training in both clinical and social psychology.
+For over forty years she met with individuals, couples and families, first at Community Mental Health and then in her full-time private practice in Ann Arbor, Michigan.
+Most of the clients she had the privilege of meeting with were seeking help to deal with problems or changes in their lives.
 Over the years, she began to notice stories accumulating in her office alerting her to the profound effect which one particular change—parents divorcing after 20 or more years—had on the entire family system, including grown children.
-Few resources were available for this population then and even now.
-So, after she retired, she was inspired to write this book.

-In addition to working with clients dealing with later-life divorce and other life challenges, Wendy conducted court-ordered family evaluations for Child Protective Services, provided clinical supervision for the Visiting Nurses Association and the Assault Crisis Center, and initiated and supervised a readjustment treatment program for Vietnam veterans.
+In addition to working with clients dealing with later life divorce and other life challenges, Wendy House conducted court-ordered family evaluations for Child Protective Services, provided clinical supervision for the Visiting Nurses Association and the Assault Crisis Center, and initiated and supervised a readjustment treatment program for Vietnam veterans.
 She also led groups for adults who experienced parental loss in childhood and co-led groups for survivors of childhood sexual abuse, including groups for therapist survivors.

 bottom of page